pnp/blog/content/post/preparing-for-dark-mode-model-driven-app-icons/index.md

 ## Icons and Dark Mode

-The other immediate challenge is icons.
+One of the immediate challenges is icons.
 When comparing light mode to dark mode in the sitemap navigation, we encounter issues with custom icons:

 ![Original dark mode](images/original-mode.png)